Tonghua incident: Background

-Tensions heightened in late August 1945 when groups of Soviet soldiers repeatedly raided Tonghua Girl's High School, raping, abducting, and killing both students and teachers.
+Tensions heightened in late August 1945 when groups of Soviet soldiers repeatedly raided Tonghua Girls' High School, raping, abducting, and killing both students and teachers.
 At least one shootout with a teacher possessing a concealed pistol was also reported, leading to additional raids.
 Participation of the male teachers in the rapes was also reported.

 The gang rapes reportedly happened even in broad daylight on the streets, and at least one Soviet officer was shot dead while trying to stop his fellow soldiers.
 Japanese refugees responded mainly by shaving the women's heads bald, applying dirt and grease to their skin, and wearing storage bags instead of normal clothes.

 In September 1946, a general withdrawal of the Soviet occupation forces was in progress.
-As the CPC sought to control the region to undermine Kuomintang positions, mass killings were underway, with approximately 70,000 people killed across Manchuria by March 1946.
-One of the organizations helping the CPC to dismantle existing civilian infrastructure (both the residual Japanese and Kuomintang) was the Lee Hong-guang detachment, staffed mostly by ethnic Koreans, many of whom were former members of the Imperial Japanese Army.
-That detachment was known for particularly poor discipline when compared to the regular CPC units.
+As the CCP sought to control the region to undermine Kuomintang positions, mass killings were underway, with approximately 70,000 people killed across Manchuria by March 1946.
+One of the organisations helping the CCP to dismantle existing civilian infrastructure (both the residual Japanese and the Kuomintang) was the Lee Hong-guang detachment, staffed mostly by ethnic Koreans, many of whom were former members of the Imperial Japanese Army.
+That detachment was known for particularly poor discipline when compared to the regular CCP units.

-On 22 September 1945, the CPC-affiliated forces evicted Kuomintang forces from Tonghua.
-By 2 November, the CPC positions in the city had consolidated enough that a red flag was raised over the city headquarters.
+On 22 September 1945, the CCP-affiliated forces evicted Kuomintang forces from Tonghua.
+By 2 November, the CCP positions in the city had consolidated enough that a red flag was raised over the city headquarters.

-In early November 1945, all property owned by those of Japanese ancestry was confiscated and all Japanese males aged 15 to 60 were forced to join labor teams.
-From 17 November, Chinese Communist forces were arbitrarily raiding Japanese homes in search of weapons and drafting those they came across into labor teams, regardless of gender or age.
+In early November 1945, all property owned by those of Japanese ancestry was confiscated and all Japanese males aged 15 to 60 were forced to join labour teams.
+From 17 November, CCP forces were arbitrarily raiding Japanese homes in search of weapons and drafting those they came across into labour teams, regardless of gender or age.
 Forced eviction of Japanese people from their dwellings also began.

-From 10 December, some of the former Japanese soldiers were recruited into the CPC's newly created aircraft squadron to help the Chinese master the captured Japanese airplanes.
+From 10 December, some of the former Japanese soldiers were recruited into the CCP's newly created aircraft squadron to help the Chinese master the captured Japanese airplanes.
 It was the part of ruse de guerre intended to transmit a false image of the Kuomintang still being in control of the city with the help of the former personnel of Kwantung Army.
-Large-scale collaboration of Japanese units with CPC in the aftermath of the surrender of Japan was not uncommon, most notably among the 47th division of the Imperial Japanese Army.
+Large-scale collaboration of Japanese units with the CCP in the aftermath of the surrender of Japan was not uncommon, most notably among the 47th Division of the Imperial Japanese Army.

-On 23 December, an event publicizing collaboration between CPC and the Japanese was held.
+On 23 December, an event publicising collaboration between the CCP and the Japanese was held.

-On 5 January 1946, Tanehiko Fujita, a Japanese spokesperson in the Tonghua refugee camp, was requested by CPC to give out Japanese armament caches.
+On 5 January 1946, Tanehiko Fujita, a Japanese spokesperson in the Tonghua refugee camp, was requested by the CCP to give out Japanese armament caches.
 He was later arrested on 15 January.

-By 10 January, the Tonghua branch of the "Japanese People's Liberation Army" was disbanded with 140 Japanese arrested, amid persistent rumors concerning a wide scale rebellion by the Kwantung Army.
+By 10 January, the Tonghua branch of the "Japanese People's Liberation Army" was disbanded with 140 Japanese arrested, amid persistent rumours concerning a wide scale rebellion by the Kwantung Army.

 On 21 January, further arrests and detentions of Japanese occurred in the aftermath of the murders of a high-ranking Japanese civilian leaders.